Why Cedar is a Top Choice For Wood Used in Sauna Building

 Build your benches using something other than cedar

 It’s a fact in sauna.
 Benches will need to be replaced given your sauna is used frequently.
 Knowing ahead of time that you’ll have to replace your sauna benches, why not build them using something other than cedar?
-Wood types used in sauna benches are often some type of white wood, Nordic White Spruce or even standard pine.
+Hemlock, Abachi, Aspen, Alder are all cheaper wood types you could use for building your sauna benches.

 Consider using multiple wood types for walls and ceiling